Three students with backpacks have an animated conversation in front of a bookshelf.

 Advantages of building credit at 18

-Strategies for building credit at 18
+Strategies to build credit at 18

 Get a secured or student credit card